Visitor Info & Zoo Rules

 Health & Safety Update

-- We are limiting the number of guests in the park to reduced safe capacity.
+- The park is operating at a reduced capacity.
 Reservations are not required but are highly recommended for all guests, and are the only way to guarantee your entry.
 Click here to make reservations or buy tickets

 - Guests will be informed of indoor venues where masks are required which currently include: retail shops, bathrooms, restaurants (except while seated for dining) and Manatee Mangrove.
 Additionally, masks are required during our Signature Encounters, Giraffe Meet & Greet, Expedition Africa Safari Tram Ride & while in the tram queue line.